-Whiteclay, Nebraska The Town That Sells 3.5 Million Cans Of Beer Every Year
+Whiteclay, Nebraska: The Town That Sells 3.5 Million Cans Of Beer Every Year

 He cited over 150 times that ambulances were dispatched from the reservation to the town to deal with alcohol-related problems.
 He also said there are endless reports of public intoxication, urinating in public, and sexual assaults of young girls.

 The decision is the culmination of years of criticism against the town for the amount of alcohol it sold to residents of the reservation.
 Pine Ridge has approximately 19,000 residents, and the vast majority are Native-Americans.
 A survey of criminal activity on the reservation showed that 99 percent of all crime involved alcohol.
-25 percent of all children are born with fetal alcohol syndrome.
+Twenty-five percent of all children are born with fetal alcohol syndrome.

-Batt called for more help from the Bureau of Indian Affairs, the U.S. Department of the Interior and the Trump administration.
+Batt called for more help from the Bureau of Indian Affairs, the U.S. Department of the Interior, and the Trump administration.
 He wondered why the U.S. was so quick to fix problems in other countries when impoverished people are living on the reservation.

 “If we can fix countries all over the world, we need to fix the poorest county in the United States, These are human beings.
 They are really suffering.”